slai-labs/get-beam/examples/t5/README.md

-# Santacoder deployment with Beam
+# T5 deployment with Beam

 [T5](https://huggingface.co/t5-large) can be run on the cloud with a single command, using Beam.